bglusman/debt_ceiling/README.md

 #DebtCeiling

-Main goal is to enforce a technical debt ceiling and tech debt reduction deadlines for your Ruby project programmatically via static analysis as part of your application's test suite.
-Eventually perhaps will aid in visualizing tech debt as a graph or graphs (breakind down debt into various categories and sources).
+Main goal is to enforce a technical debt ceiling and tech debt reduction deadlines for your Ruby project programmatically via a configurable combination of static analysis and/or manual assignment/recognition from explicit source code references as part of your application's test suite.
+Eventually perhaps will aid in visualizing this quantification as a graph or graphs, and breaking down debt into various categories and sources.
+Currently it highlights the single largest source of debt as a suggestion for reduction, as well out outputting the total quantity, both in test suite interation or by manually running `debt_ceiling` binary.

 Current features include:
 * configuring points per [RubyCritic](https://github.com/whitesmith/rubycritic) grade per file line (add FULL_ANALYSIS=true for a lengthier analysis by RubyCritic including churn and more code smells, but same grading logic, made available for use by hooks)